-- 21. The Meeting recognised the importance of mental health as a critical public health issue which has been neglected and further exacerbated by the COVID-19 pandemic and called for greater cooperation in mental health.
-The Meeting noted the progress made in the preparations for the 2nd EAS Workshop on Mental Health Cooperation scheduled for August 2024 to implement the EAS Leaders' Statement on Mental Health Cooperation, adopted at the 16th East Asia Summit in October 2021, under the joint leadership of Brunei Darussalam and Australia. - 22.
-The Meeting acknowledged the significance of Strengthening Collective Capacity in Epidemics Prevention and Response on the basis of the relevant EAS Leaders' Statement adopted at the 15th EAS (14 November 2020), under the joint leadership of Vietnam, Indonesia, Thailand, Russia and China, which recognizes the unprecedented and severe challenges posed by the COVID-19 pandemic and the need to adopt an effective and comprehensive response to promote the health, well-being, livelihoods, and safety of our peoples and mitigate the adverse impacts on the socio-economic and socio-cultural development of EAS participating countries.
-The Meeting recognised that the EAS participating countries are in the process of consideration of the proposal of Russia to establish a 'Regional Mechanism of Emerging Infectious Diseases Prevention and Control among EAS participating countries' to realise the decisions of the EAS Leaders and to further advance cooperation in this area, building on the progress achieved at the meeting of the heads of agencies of the EAS participating countries, responsible for the control of infectious diseases on 16-17 October 2019, which was initiated by Thailand and Russia, as well as at the EAS Health Experts Meeting on 14 October 2020 cosponsored by Vietnam, Indonesia, Russia and China.
+- We acknowledged the significance of Strengthening Collective Capacity in 21.
+Epidemics Prevention and Response on the basis of the relevant EAS Leaders' Statement adopted at the 15th EAS (14 November 2020), under the joint leadership of Viet Nam, Indonesia, Thailand, Russia and China, which recognizes the unprecedented and severe challenges posed by the COVID-19 pandemic and the need to adopt an effective and comprehensive response to promote the health, wellbeing, livelihoods, and safety of our peoples and mitigate the adverse impacts on the socio-economic and socio-cultural development of EAS Participating Countries.
+We recognised that the EAS Participating Countries are in the process of consideration of the proposal of Russia to establish a 'Regional Mechanism of Emerging Infectious Diseases Prevention and Control among EAS Participating Countries' to realise the decisions of the EAS Leaders and to further advance cooperation in this area, building on the progress achieved at the meeting of the heads of agencies of the EAS Participating Countries, responsible for the control of infectious diseases on 16-17 October 2019, which was initiated by Thailand and Russia, as well as at the EAS Health Experts Meeting on 14 October 2020 cosponsored by Viet Nam, Indonesia, Russia and China. - 22.
+We recognised the importance of mental health as a critical public health issue which has been exacerbated by the COVID-19 pandemic and called for greater cooperation in mental health.
+We reaffirmed our commitment to the promotion of mental health as articulated in the EAS Leaders' Statement on Mental Health Cooperation, adopted at the 16th East Asia Summit in October 2021.
+We looked forward to the successful convening of the 2nd EAS Workshop on Mental Health Cooperation that will be co-hosted by Brunei Darussalam and Australia later this year which will provide opportunities to identify key mental health system challenges and opportunities for development and foster greater regional and cross-sectoral cooperation.
+We also looked forward to the finalisation of the EAS Joint Action Plan on Mental Health Cooperation that will provide a framework for action that would guide and outline activities and progress of the aims of the EAS Leaders' Statement on Mental Health Cooperation.